nikhilnair31/The-Mass/README.md

 ## To-do

+- [ ] Add models for light fixtures in lobby and kitchen
+- [ ] Add more things in closet and bedroom
+- [ ] Add cracked screen image and more for the phone
-- [ ] See how to get point light working on The Mass
+- [ ] Add random pings on phone via notifications
+- [ ] Create script for drawers
+- [ ] Fix door rotation for various furniture
 - [ ] Add items
   - room fresherner to spray with
   - bug spray and lighter to flamethrow with
 - [ ] Create a player vent movement controller
 - [ ] Add effects as vent is traversed
-- [ ] Add models for light fixtures in lobby and kitchen
-- [ ] Add more things in closet and bedroom
-- [ ] Add cracked screen image and more for the phone
-- [ ] Add random pings on phone via notifications
-- [ ] Create script for drawers

 ## Skipped